qiime/Topiary-Explorer/user_guide/source/quickstart.rst

 Tutorial Input Files
 --------------------
 All of the files you need to complete this tutorial are packaged in the ``examples`` directory of the TopiaryExplorer package.
-(See the **install page** if you haven't yet installed TopiaryExplorer. **MEG: please add link to the install page**)

 The TopiaryExplorer project file (.tep)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^